PARIS ... mais oui!

 From La Madeleine, I stroll along expensive boutiques (worth to have a look at KENZO) towards Place Vendôme.
 On your way, you may sip a coffee at the passage Village Royal with its colorful umbrellas – rather expensive but hey, that`s Paris!
 The Place Vendôme makes me always think of French diva Cathérine Deneuve and the famous movie of 1998.
 Madame Deneuve is a true symbol of the elegant, a bit snobby Parisian lady.
 I love the obelisk at Place Vendôme, the shops are really fancy and more for window shopping only.
 As I said, Paris is not the cheapest place on this planet, but I did not intend to shop here anyway.

-Where to look first?
+Where to look first in Paris?

 The French capital wins over with its architecture and its beauty.
 Sometimes all the pageantry is simply overwhelming, the famous Opéra Garnier is a great example.
 Golden statues sparkle on the historic building under the spring sun.